 The AMP AP may include the transmission power of the WPT waveform or the excitation signal in the control information sent to the AMP Energizer.
 The indicated transmission power by the AMP AP shall not exceed the value indicated in the Maximum Tansmission Power field of the Energizer Capabilities Information field, shown in Figure 9-x2.

 The AMP AP shall include frequency-related parameters corresponding to the transmission of the WPT waveform or the excitation signal in the control information sent to the AMP Energizer.
-The frequency-related parameters may include central frequency information when referring to WPT waveform or excitation signal transmission, and may include bandwidth information when referring to WPT waveform.
+The frequency-related parameters may include central frequency information when referring to WPT waveform or excitation signal transmission, and may include frequency band information when referring to WPT waveform.
 Other frequency-related parameters are TBD.

 The AMP Energizer shall transmit WPT waveform or excitation signal based on the control information received from the AMP AP.